georgakd/csdbg-automake/README.md

 automake --add-missing

 This will overwrite the configure and Makefile scripts in the repository, so it is necessary for development that involves changes or additions to the project structure (eg. adding new source files).

+To configure the project for a new target or a different configuration:

+./configure

+To see available configuration options:
+./configure --help

 # example linkage of an application with csdbg using autotools: